Role of User Stories in Agile Development and How to Create a Good One

 It is common for a technical team to get a bundle of incomplete tasks towards the end of a sprint.
 This is more common to teams that are new to the Agile process.
 Though they should not make it a standard practice, it is crucial to figure out ways to handle it.

-The technical team finishes off all the items on its sprint backlog in every sprint in an ideal situation.
+In an ideal situation, the technical team finishes off all the items on its sprint backlog in every sprint.
 However, often this appears to be difficult, given a variety of reasons.

 It is, thus, essential for the development team to introspect the delays caused after-sprint in a retrospective manner.
 This can help the team understand the shortfalls in the best possible way and develop a framework that will help them work better.